fyziktom/VirtualEconomyFramework/README.md

 -	Web UI contains hash library for creating hash of any file on the client side and use it as metadata in NFT token transactions
 -	Connection to PostgreSQL where local data about digital twins and settings are stored.
 -	Db is connected via Entity Framework Core so it can be connected to another Db.
+-	Db connection is optional and app can run without it
 -	Security controller for creating users, rights, roles which limit access to API
 -	Node-Red executor application – can run node.js and node-red as a service.
 -	QT Wallet executor application – can run QT Wallet as a service.